tangomon-game/tangomon/README.txt

 HOW TO PLAY

 Use the arrow keys to move and the Enter key to select, or to open the pause menu (where you can access all important in-game actions).
+In the zone selection screen, press Space to start a battle.

 This is a simple, fun learning game where you control your learning.
 It was designed with vocabulary in mind, but it can be played with any